 Substances that are the same will produce identical chromatograms.
 They will produce the same amount of spots, those spots will travel the same distances up the paper and the colours will match.

 The brown ink is a mixture of red, blue and yellow inks.
-So during chromatography, the colours separate.
+Therefore during chromatography, the colours separate.
 The inks that make up the brown ink travel the same distance up the paper as the reference inks.

 For example, the red spot from the brown ink travelled the same distance up the paper as the red ink, which we used as a reference.